 Avoid queuing both when entering the room and when going to the toilet.
 There are more toilets on the second floor of all the university's building.

 Once you have written your exam, do not stay outside the room but leave the area.

 Remember to keep good hand hygiene and avoid unnecessary contact with other students and staff.

 We will also have extra cleaning in the exam rooms during the exam week.

 Do not come to the exam if you are ill, you can go to the re-examination instead.

 If you do not have the possibility to come to the written exam on campus, we want you to cancel your sign up to firstname.lastname@example.org

-Yes, if it is in your schedule and it is possible to sign up in the Student portal, as usual, you must register at least seven days before the exam.
+Yes, if the exam is in your schedule.
+Sign up as usual in the Student portal.
+Remember that you must register at least seven days before the exam.

 You need a computer with internet connection.
 Most of the teaching will use Canvas and Zoom as platforms.